chudson121/chudson121.github.io/_posts/2018-08-23-Why-I-Hate-GitFlow-Branching.md

 meta: ""
 ---

 # TLDR;
+## Full GitFlow process
-Full GitFlow porcess doesn't lead well to CI/CD nor does it scale across large number of applications.
-The GitFlow process causes large number of merge conflicts slowing development time and possibilities of re-introducing production impacting hotfixes.
+- Doesn't lead well to CI/CD nor does it scale across large number of applications in seperate repos.
+- Process causes large number of merge conflicts slowing development time
+- Pncreases possibilities of re-introducing production impacting hotfixes.
+- It increases complexity with integration testing as you increase the number of applications using the model.
+- The model does not encourage the use of feature toggles slowing MVP time to market.
+- Feature isolation testing increases the testing environments that need to be created/maintained increasing support costs and slowing down delivery.

 # GitFlow Overview
 ![GitFlow](GitFlowHotfixBranch.png)